 How do you transition from one specialism to another without losing clients?
-Read this Bollywood-inspired example from a top journalist.
+Read this Bollywood-inspired example.

 Turns out, you’re in luck.
 Because Bollywood isn’t local anymore, it’s gone global.
 And someone like you is much in demand.
 I speak from experience; at least two editors I know recently hired “Bollywood correspondents” for their US-based publications.